aloksGithub/defi_orders/README.md

 1) Change the variable ENVIRONMENT to 'prod'
 2) Run `npx hardhat run --network <NETWORK> scripts/deploy.ts`
+3) The addresses of the deployed contracts as well as the hashes of the deployment transactions should show up in deployments/NETWORK where NETWORK is the chain you deployed to

 In order to deploy locally: